 Use a sticky clear or electrical tape to affix your first piece of fringe onto the end of your dowel rod.
 Wrap the fringe around the rod tightly until you reach the end.
 Secure with another small strip of tape.

-Continue wrapping the rest of your paper layers on top of your first – tightly securing it with sticky tape.
+Keep wrapping the rest of your paper layers on top of your first, tightly securing it with sticky tape.